Owen Harris (director)

-Owen Harris (born 1972) is a British television, film director and producer.
+Owen Harris is a British television and film director and producer.

 Career

-He has directed episodes of Secret Diary of a Call Girl, and Misfits, and the TV movies Holy Flying Circus and The Gamechangers.
-In 2013, he directed "Be Right Back", an episode of the anthology series Black Mirror, and in 2016 he directed a further episode "San Junipero".
+He has directed episodes of Secret Diary of a Call Girl and Misfits, and the TV movies Holy Flying Circus and The Gamechangers.
+In 2013, he directed "Be Right Back", an episode of the anthology series Black Mirror, and in 2016 he directed another episode, "San Junipero".

 In 2015 he made his feature film debut as a director with the film Kill Your Friends.
 In 2018, Harris directed episodes of the BBC/Netflix miniseries Troy: Fall of a City.

+He is a prominent director and executive producer for HBO's A Knight of the Seven Kingdoms, having directed the first, second, and fifth episodes of the first season.
+His direction of the "Trial of the Seven" sequence in episode 5 was heavily praised.